 Same weather as yesterday, same weaknesses… My intellectual processes are fine, but with intermissions.
 I am following a line of reasoning and then it stops all of a sudden.
 It is very difficult to describe.
 I am thinking and I am no longer thinking.
 I grasp my idea and it vanishes.
 I find it again an instant afterward.
 It seems to me sometimes that my brain is turning into water.
 I feel it swimming.
 I have shivers of a strange type, all along my spinal cord.
 There are moments when the mountain dances around me.

 M.01.07.02.07 / M.050

 Still no appetite.
 Otherwise I am better, a lot more awake, even though it is colder than the last few days.
-Perhaps the first moment is the most difficult to get past.
+Perhaps the onset is the most difficult to get past.

 M.01.07.03.01 / M.051

 Fine weather, very fine weather, not a cloud in the sky!
 North wind.